-If what you want to improve is a specific area or action, e.g. your e-commerce, watching 20 different users add a product to their cart and complete the purchase is incredibly instructive and can reveal deep and hidden problems.
+If you want to improve a specific area or action, e.g. your e-commerce, watching 20 different users add a product to their cart and complete the purchase can reveal deep and hidden problems.

 - You can say it: we are a user-centered company

-There is no user-centered company that does not ‘listen’ to its users: a usability test gives voice to the user putting him/her at the center of the process.
-It would also be incredibly effective and convincing if you showed the marketing department a video of a user who is not able to register.
+There is no user-centered company that does not ‘listen’ to its users: a usability test puts the user at the center of the process.
+In fact, a video of a user who is not able to register is also incredibly effective.

 The disadvantages of usability testing